 So my final thoughts are that the BBB is an OK resource for a small portion of your research.
 But I would keep the points I made in this article in mind.
 The BBB should only be a STARTING point and NOT the be and end all of determining whether a company or website is legitimate.

 If you gather data from various resources, you'll have a far more educated and accurate view of a company.

 Better Business Bureau (BBB) Listed Work At Home Opportunities

 Now that we got all that out the way.
-Here is a list of some of recommended work at home companies that have good standing with the BBB if you insist on using them as your only proof of legitimacy.
+I've compiled a list of some recommended work at home companies that have either a good standing or very few overall complaints within the BBB.
+That is if you insist on using them as your only proof of legitimacy.
 (Stubborn, aren't we?
-LOL)
+LOL).